 A quick guide to visiting Little Blue Lake Tasmania.
 An epic pit stop for photos and to admire the aquatic remnants of Tasmania’s alluvial tin mining past.

-Little Blue Lake is quickly becoming a popular pit-stop among those on a Tassie road-trip.
-That’s because the Little Blue Lake is easily accessed on the road towards the East Coast and Mount William National Park.
+Little Blue Lake is quickly becoming a popular pit stop among those on a Tassie road trip.
+That’s because Little Blue Lake is easily accessed on the road toward the East Coast and Mount William National Park.

 We had seen photographs of the lake online and we were convinced that we had to see it.
 Luckily for us, we got here early and had the place all to ourselves.

 Where is the Little Blue Lake in Tasmania?

 Little Blue Lake is located in the South Mount Cameron region between Gladstone and Derby in Tasmania's north-east.